imkdir/QuoteApp/Codex-implementation-brief.md

 * Do not over-engineer pronunciation scoring.
 * The most important thing is a believable end-to-end speaking-practice loop.
 * Prefer clear state transitions over feature breadth.
+* Do not treat transcript/data-channel text as a substitute for tutor speech.
+* Do not use macOS `say` or local iOS TTS as the primary tutor voice path.